babylonhealth/ios-playbook/Cookbook/Technical-Documents/From_0%_to_100%_with_Bento.md

 # The Article (in progress):
 To be added...
 Stay tuned 😎

-In this article I would answer few questions regarding Bento.
-If you are a new person in the team and you have questions like: "What is Bento?", "Why do we use it?", "How should I use it?", "What's a renderable?".
-If you've had any of these questions, then the article is for you.
+In this article, I would like to answer a few questions regarding Bento.
+If you are a new person in the team and you have questions like: **"What is Bento?"**, **"Why do we use it?"**, **"How should I use it?"**, **"What's a renderable?"** then the article is for you.

 ## What and why?
-First of all, Bento is our internal library which allows us to write UI code in a declarative way.
+First of all, Bento is our **internal library** which allows us to write UI code in a declarative way.
 This makes it faster to write the UI code.

-Bento now is our internal library however it used to be an open source project.
+Bento now is our internal library however it used to be an **open-source** project.
 It has changed when Apple announced SwiftUI at WWDC 2019.
 We decided to move it under the main repo back then.

-The format of this article will be a step by step guide how to implement your first Renderer.
+The format of this article will be a step by step guide on how to implement your first **Renderer**.
 Let's build something! 🏗

 ## This is what we want to build
 ![](/Users/adam.borek/Developer/babylon/images/bento01.png)